glmack/dsc-1-05-02-introduction-summary-seattle-ds-career-040119/README.md

 ## All About SQL

-One of the biggest challenges for a data scientist is getting access to the data you need.
+One of the biggest challenges as a data scientist is getting access to the data you need.
 In previous sections we showed you how to import data from csv and xls files.
 In this section, we're going to do a deep dive into the Structured Query Language (SQL - often pronounced as either "S - Q - L" or "sequel").
-In many organizations, the majority of their data is stored in SQL databases, so it's incredibly important for a professional data scientist to be comfortable with retriving information using SQL.
+In many organizations, the majority of their data is stored in SQL databases, so it's incredibly important for a professional data scientist to be comfortable with retrieving information using SQL.

 ### Database Basics